ooni/ooni.org/content/get-involved/contribute-test-lists.md

 ## Contributing to test lists

-The [Citizen Lab](https://citizenlab.org/) has supported OONI in the creation, maintenance and development of test lists and many volunteers around the world have contributed to their country's test lists over the last years.
+The [Citizen Lab](https://citizenlab.org/) has supported network measurement projects (like OONI) in the creation, maintenance and development of test lists and many volunteers around the world have contributed to their country's test lists over the last years.
 You can also contribute to the review or creation of your country's test list (if it doesn't already exist), as explained below.

 ### Reviewing test lists